eshinhw/quant-portfolio-visualizer/README.md

 ## Purpose

-Apply the basics of TypeScript to create a simple web application
+- Apply the basics of TypeScript to create a simple web application
+- Provide automatic email service for price and momentum alerts

 ## Project Tech Stack